Trusted By:

 Guarantees are one of the most litigated forms of documents.
 With increased pressure on lawyers to provide more excellent value for money to their clients, understanding how to draft guarantees effectively is a crucial part of every banking & finance lawyer’s toolkit.
 It is also essential for any lawyer involved in reviewing, negotiating, and drafting changes to guarantees, whether working for lenders or other commercial parties.

-This unique drafting effectively guarantees training course webinar is aimed at any lawyer who wants to understand the mechanics of guarantees better, to improve drafting skills and negotiate guarantees effectively and with greater confidence.
+Our unique drafting effectively guarantees training course is aimed at any lawyer who wants to understand the mechanics of guarantees better, improve drafting skills and negotiate guarantees effectively and with greater confidence.
 It is also aimed at any lawyers who wish to be able to explain the impact of guarantee drafting in plain English, a vital skill in the 21st century.
-Additionally, this guarantee drafting training online course is suitable for anyone who requires a refresher on the principles of guarantee drafting.
+Additionally, our guarantees drafting training is suitable for anyone who requires a refresher on the principles of guarantee drafting.

 • I liked the interactivity of the questions being asked and answered